 - As a general rule, a URL that does not "ring any bell" (= it is not a URL from your store, or it is not a URL from a service you use) does not need to be redirected and can be deleted.
 Those URLs will simply come back from time to time.
 The most common examples are URLs like /wp/login, /xmlrpc.php, etc. They do not exist on your store, but bad crawling robots might try to request them.

-💬 Do not hesitate to contact your Business Coaches if you have any questions!
+💬 Feel free to contact your Business Coaches if you have any questions!